Amazulu (band): Early days and success

-Line up changes and break up
+Line-up changes and break-up

 The group trimmed down to a trio of Anne-Marie Ruddock, Sharon Bailey and Lesley Beach during 1986 as they were enjoying their greatest success.
 In 1987, Beach left the band and Ruddock and Bailey continued as a duo for another year, scoring the minor hit "Mony Mony".
-Afterwards, Amazulu recorded their second album Spellbound which was released in designated Asian countries including Hong Kong in audio cassette format under EMI Records.
+Afterwards, Amazulu recorded their second album, Spellbound, which was released in designated Asian countries including Hong Kong in audio cassette format under EMI Records.
 The album contained the singles "Mony Mony", "Wonderful World, Beautiful People" and "My Heart Belongs to You" (which was released under Ruddock's name only in 1988).
 In early 1988 they split.

 Bailey, Ruddock and Beach appeared in the 1987 Alex Cox film Straight to Hell.
-After travelling the world and living in Brazil and Rome, Bailey now lives in Buckinghamshire.
+After travelling the world and living in Brazil and Rome, Bailey lived in Buckinghamshire.
 She drums from time to time and is still involved in the music industry.
-Beach moved to Tucson, Arizona, after taking a break in the hills of Ibiza with José Padilla.
+Beach moved to Tucson, Arizona, after taking a break in the hills of Ibiza with DJ José Padilla.
 She went on to achieve a Bachelor of Arts degree from Prescott College for the Liberal Arts, the Environment and Social Justice and worked as a social worker in Tucson.
 She and Rose Miner reunited and played drums and percussion in the Samba band Quilombo do Samba, who won the Best Band in the 2002 Notting Hill Carnival.
-The band member who achieved the greatest commercial success in music was Clare Kenny, who joined Coming Up Roses and became a session player with Sinéad O'Connor, Shakespears Sister and Damien Dempsey.
-Margo Sagov went on to graduate as an architect, played guitar with several bands and is currently playing with Rock Candy.
+The band member who achieved the greatest commercial success in music was Clare Kenny, who joined Coming Up Roses and became a session player with Sinéad O'Connor, the Indigo Girls, Shakespears Sister and Damien Dempsey.
+Margo Sagov went on to graduate as an architect, played guitar with several bands and played with Rock Candy.

 The band are mentioned in the song "Asbestos" by Suede, on their album Head Music.